 Laneige are one of those cult Korean skincare beauty brands, and seeing Laneige products makes me feel nostalgic.
 It was one of the first brands I tried back in 2014 when I arrived in Korea, and I really liked their sleeping pack at the time.
 I haven’t tried anything from them for a looooong while, although their BB cushion has been on my ‘to-try’ list for years.
 Q-Depot, a Korean cosmetics online shop, recently asked if I wanted to test the Anti-Pollution Finishing Pact, and with my combination skin a little more oily right now, I was definitely happy to oblige!
 So let’s see how it worked out for me.

-(This service was provided courtesy Eunogo, in return for honest reviews)
+This was provided courtesy Q-Depot, in return for honest review.

 Fact: I love trying new facial treatments.
 And I’ve been fortunate enough to form a collaborative relationship with medical concierge group Eunogo, who have given me a number of opportunities to experience the unique beauty treatments they have on offer here in Seoul (see here and here for my other experiences with Eunogo).
 I actually won the treatment I’m going to be reviewing today, at the Seoul Blogger Brunch, but as per, this does not affect my review.
 Read on for details of my hydrogen toning experience!